 “Knees are just weak?
 BS.”
 I thought to myself.

-Through later research and many years of testing, what I found was pretty interesting and also permanently fixed my knee pain.
+Through later research and many years of testing, what I found was pretty interesting and also permanently fixed almost 100% of my knee pain.

 The Bee’s Knees – Knee Anatomy 101

 To help you understand exactly how the knee was designed to work, let me give you a brief intro on knee anatomy.

 The bones – Above the knee is the femur; below the knee are the Fibula and Tibia.
 In-between everything there are four ligaments that hold it all together and keep it loaded properly.

 The tendons – Above the knee (attached to your quad muscle) is the quadriceps tendon; below the knee (linked to your kneecap) is the patellar tendon.
 This is usually the area you feel “hollowness” in (chondromalacia) if you do too much mileage running or have bad form/loading patterns.